darkshram/aldos-appcenter/README.md

 # AlcanceLibre.org AppCenter

 This is a fork of on 3.0.1 of AppCenter from elementaryOS.
-It's customized to work with ALDOS (a Fedora fork without SystemD) removing as much as possible the dependency to Elementary API servers.
+It's customized to work with ALDOS (a Fedora fork without SystemD) removing as much as possible elementaryOS specific features.

 The main goal of this fork is to develop a fully distribution-neutral Software Center.